 We recently ran a Property Developer discovery workshop to get together property developer industry experts.
 Our aim was to help identify some of the big property development mapping, legal and process problems.
 We looked at what’s going well, current challenges and what could be improved with digital innovation, through the development of our new digital services.

 The first part of the day was to identify any pain points in the user journey of a property transaction for a new build development.
 We ran a ‘retrospective’ exercise, which was an interactive session where each table raised things about processes that made them ‘glad’ (working well), ‘sad’ (needs improvement) or ‘mad’ (to stop doing).
-Thoughts were scribbled on a post it note and stuck on the wall to discuss and group into themes.
+Thoughts were scribbled on post-it notes and stuck on the wall to discuss and group into themes.
 There were a number of themes that came out of the exercise, this included communication, data specification, linking data and MapSearch enhancement.

 For the second half of the session, we discussed each theme as a large group and prioritised them in order of importance for making a difference to the process.
 We’ll use these to feed into improvement plans to be included in our business case – to start a phased agile approach to redesign our Property Developer Service.